top of page

 Botox for TMJ (Jaw Pain & Clenching)

-Reduced jaw pain and tightness
+• Reduces jaw clenching and muscle tightness

 Botox for Hyperhidrosis (Excessive Sweating)

-Improved confidence and daily comfort
+• Improves confidence and daily comfort

 Botox for Myofascial Pain (Muscle Trigger Point Pain)